[Linux] How to use the more command, unexpected uses [File concatenation]

 $ less testA.conf testB.conf > testA+C_less.conf $ cat testA+C_less.conf 1 2 3 4 5 6 7 8 9 10

-Conclusion: I don't usually use it, but it's useful when you want to concatenate files that include file names.
+Conclusion: I don't usually use it, but it's useful when you want to concatenate files including file names

 $ for file in testA.conf testB.conf; do echo "==== $file ====" >> combined.conf; cat $file >> combined.conf; done $ cat combined.conf ==== testA.conf ==== 1 2 3 4 5 ==== testB.conf ==== 6 7 8 9 10

-troublesome.
-I think "more" is definitely easier than typing this.
+It's a pain.
+I think typing "more" is definitely easier than typing this

-Especially when combined with find, "more" is especially easy, so I don't think there's any point in not using it.
+"More" is especially easy to use when combined with find, so I don't think there's any point in not using it

 lastly

-I was very impressed when I was able to achieve this beautifully using the specifications of more.
+Among them, I was very impressed when I was able to achieve a beautiful result using the more specifications.

 I hope this article provides some useful knowledge to those who read it.